FLB100/twentyisplenty/README.md

 ## How to start up Twenty is Plenty

 Navigate to the installation folder and locate an executable named `ModOrganizer.exe` and launch it.
 Once its launched there will be a dropdown box on the top right and a big run button next to it.
 Ensure it is set to "Run Twenty is Plenty" by selecting it in the dropdown box and then hitting the run button.

+## Adding your own mods

+With the exception of an ENB, I dont recommend or provide support for adding other mods into the list.
+Twenty Is Plenty is centred around the idea of restricting the modslist, so (in my opinion) it's antithetical to add mods.
+If you have issues with a modified version of the list, re-install it and check if it was an addon that caused the problem before asking for help.

 ## Updating